mlibrary/high_level_browse/README.md

 ```

 * **hlb** takes one or more callnumbers and returns a text display of the categories
   associated with them.
-It will stash a copy of the database in `Dir.tmpdir` (e.g.,
+It will stash a copy of the database in `Dir.tmpdir`if there
-  `/tmp/` on unix, or something weird under OSX) if there isn't one there already,
-  and use it on subsequent calls so things aren't so desperately slow.
+  isn't one there already, and use it on subsequent calls so things aren't so
+  desperately slow.
+(To find your tmpdir, in your shell
+  run `ruby -e 'require "tmpdir"; puts Dir.tmpdir'`)

 ```bash